zendframework/zf3-web/data/posts/2017-03-15-nested-middleware-in-expressive.md

 ## Middleware pipelines

 Another approach would be to setup a middleware pipeline manually within the factory for the requested middleware.
-The following examples creates and returns a `Zend\Stratigility\MiddlewarePipe` instance that composes the same middleware as in the previous example, returning the `MiddlewarePipe` instead of the requested `CreateBookMiddleware` (but composing it nonetheless):
+The following examples creates and returns a `Zend\Stratigility\MiddlewarePipe` instance that composes the same middleware as in the previous example that used a list of middleware when routing, returning the `MiddlewarePipe` instead of the requested `CreateBookMiddleware` (but composing it nonetheless):

 ```php
 namespace Acme\Api;